West Palm Beach, Florida

 Careers related to statistics and health care are on the rise in West Palm Beach.
 And plenty of well-paying positions are expected to open up in areas like management, accounting, and law.

-Data from DEO show that the following occupations are likely to see the fastest rates of employment growth between 2019 and 2027.
+Data from DEO show that the following occupations are likely to see the fastest employment growth rates between 2019 and 2027.
 Wages are based on 2019 Bureau of Labor Statistics (BLS) data for the Miami-Fort Lauderdale-West Palm Beach metro area.

-Physician assistants (36.2%): Take on a lead role in patient care under the supervision of a doctor.
+Physician assistants (36.2%): Take on a lead role in patient care under a doctor's supervision.
 A master's degree, state license, and some experience as a registered nurse or paramedic are generally required.

 - Average yearly wage: $108,490

-Statisticians (34.8%): Find meaningful patterns in numerical data in order to help businesses and government agencies make appropriate policy decisions.
+Statisticians (34.8%): Find meaningful patterns in numerical data to help businesses and government agencies make appropriate policy decisions.
 Most positions require a master's degree in statistics or math.

 - Average yearly wage: $74,510

-Nurse practitioners (33.9%): Obtain advanced clinical training in order to become a primary care provider for medical patients.
+Nurse practitioners (33.9%): Obtain advanced clinical training to become a primary care provider for medical patients.
 After becoming a registered nurse, you'll need to complete a master's degree.

 - Average yearly wage: $103,960

-Home health aides (30.6%): Provide essential support as well as basic medical services to people in their own residences.
+Home health aides (30.6%): Provide essential support and basic medical services to people in their residences.
 Aides who work for Medicare-certified agencies must complete a short certification program.

 - Average yearly wage: $24,410